Understand the key terms and definitions you need to know for equality, diversity and inclusion compliance.

 Prejudice or discrimination based on someone's perceived or actual gender identity or gender expression.

-This refers to someone who plans to undergo, is currently undergoing or has undergone the gender reassignment process to transition from a female to a male (trans men) or from a male to a female (trans women).
+This refers to a person who plans to undergo, is currently undergoing or has undergone the gender reassignment process to transition from a female to a male (trans men) or from a male to a female (trans women).
 See also Gender Dysphoria and Gender Recognition Act.

-Unconscious bias (also known as implicit or hidden bias) is a form of subconscious prejudice or belief which may relate to the protected characteristics.
+Unconscious bias (also known as Implicit Bias or Hidden Bias) is a form of subconscious prejudice or belief which may relate to the protected characteristics.
 We all have the tendency to make 'snap' decisions, assumptions or judgments about people or events subconsciously, based on our past experiences and background.
 This can sometimes lead to stereotyping or certain individuals or groups being disadvantaged.
 It is important to be aware of your own unconscious (hidden) biases.
 You can do this by taking an Implicit Association Test (IAT).
 See also Bias.

 Victimisation occurs when a person is treated less favourably because they have made or supported a complaint or grievance under the Equality Act, or are suspected of doing so.